 If you’re interested in decluttering this post can help you find the motivation you need.
 Are you ready to explore 12 Reasons to Own Less Stuff ?

 You Spend Less Money – One of the more obvious results of owning less stuff is having more money.
 If you’re more intentional in what you purchase you’ll be able to save money for experiences, travel or other things you really enjoy.
 Have you ever tried a “no spend” month?
 I did it last month and it was actually a very freeing experience.
 In fact I even made it to the 8th of the next month because I became more intentional in how I was spending money.
-If my son didn’t need a new pair of pants I probably could have held out even longer.

 You Have More Time – Sometimes we forget or don’t realize how valuable our time is.
 You obviously don’t have to be productive at all times but wouldn’t you rather be doing something you enjoy instead of something you have to do.

 Can Purchase Higher Quality Items – When you’re not spending money on a lot of things you have the option of purchasing higher quality items.
 Higher quality items might cost more but they are going to hold up better and last a lot longer.
 Make your purchases count and last.